My Travel Journal

 The first leg: Paris to Italy

 I set out from Paris, with two girlfriends, Liz and Kay from Melbourne, in the summer of 1968.
-We were studying at university and working at the Air Attachée in Paris, which is where I met Liz.
+We were studying at university and I was working at the Air Attachée in Paris, which is where I met Liz.
 The trip stands out in my memory as one of the high points of my life.

 The Italy leg would set the tone for the whole trip: exciting, adventurous, frustrating, exhilirating, with breakdowns and meetings with foreign mechanics (“machina caput!”) in every country.